pineapplemachine/mach.d/examples/readme.md

 Initializes a window using `mach.sdl` and draws an image to the screen which can be moved using the WASD keys.

+### resizewindow

+Creates a resizable window which renders as text its current resolution, updating when the window is resized.

 ### wireframe

 An example of a very basic software 3D renderer using matrix transformations